My child has a urinary tract infection (UTI)?

 It will take a couple of days to receive the results of the microbiology test so we will usually start antibiotics straight away.
 The antibiotic course usually lasts for 3 days but may be up to 7 to 10 days if we think your child has an infection in their kidneys, which can be more severe than a bladder infection.

 Most children with a UTI can be managed with oral antibiotics, plenty of fluids, and medicine for their pain and fever.
 If your child has a more severe infection or if they are under 3 months of age, they may need to be admitted to hospital to receive antibiotics directly into a vein (intravenous).
-Your doctor or nurse practitioner will have discussed this with you after the dipstick test results are back.
+Your doctor or nurse practitioner will discuss this with you after the dipstick test results are back.

 What happens next?